 The Flood and Water Management Act imparts significant new roles and responsibilities on local authorities.
 County and unitary authorities, including Derby City Council, are now classed as Lead Local Flood Authorities (LLFAs).
 LLFAs have responsibilities for coordinating the management of flood risk from local sources.

-Here, you can find information on the new flood risk management roles of Derby City Council as the LLFA:
+Information on the new flood risk management roles of Derby City Council as the LLFA: